 Sugar Loaf Hike Guide, Brecon Beacons National park

+Although the route is very straight forward, there are a few similar looking paths at the start of the walk which can be confusing.
 Fortunately most of the paths link up, and the summit comes into view relatively quickly so it becomes obvious which path to take.

-From the car park, head north-west and follow the wide path as it heads up the hill.
-After 500m you will reach a stone wall,
+From the car park, head north-west and follow the wide path as it heads up the hill, after 500m you will reach a stone wall.

-You can either bear right and follow the path up to the brow of the hill, or carry on straight and follow it parralle to the wall.
+You can either bear right and follow the path up to the brow of the hill, or carry on straight and follow it parallel to the wall.
+Once on the brow of the hill, Sugar Loaf will come into view and the numerous paths to the summit will become clear.

-The path will gently drop down before steadily climbing up and around tot he summit.
+The path will gently drop down before steadily climbing up and around to the summit.
 The path is wide grassy and easy underfoot.
 You might even pass a few wild horses on the way.

 Sugar Loaf Hike Guide, Brecon Beacons National park